8 Best Inflation-Proof Investments for 2023

 Since all are likely to rise in price with inflation, they're likely to perform better than other equity sectors.

 You can invest in these sectors through an ETF fund or you can buy specific stocks that have growth potential.
 For example, you can invest in energy stocks through the S&P Oil & Gas Exploration & Production ETF (XOP) or Vanguard's Health Care Index Fund (VHT).
-Once you have identified what you want to buy, you can purchase it through a broker like Ally Invest.
+Once you have identified what you want to buy, you can purchase it through a broker E*TRADE.

-5. Commodities tend to Shine During Periods of Inflation
+6. Commodities Tend to Shine During Periods of Inflation

 While there isn’t an exact correlation between price levels and commodities, certain hard assets have traditionally been favored by inflation.
 Precious metals, particularly gold and silver, come to mind immediately.
 You can hold precious metals in a direct form, with coins or bullion bars, but you can also invest indirectly through ETFs that hold actual gold.